voxeet/comms-sdk-react-native/docs/enums/internal.ParticipantType.md

 • **LISTENER** = `"listener"`

-A participant who cannot send the audio and video stream during the conference.
+A participant who cannot send any audio or video stream during a conference.

 ___